metamn/rough-hands/README.md

 ## Styling

-It makes sense for the site's functionality to rely heavily on standard frameworks like Storefront, for stability and performance.
+It makes sense for the site's functionality to rely heavily on standard frameworks like Storefront for stability and performance.

-And there is a standard mechanism to build upon the parent theme functionality with template hooks, actions and filters.
+And there is built-in support to build upon the parent theme functionality with template hooks, actions and filters.

 None of these are true for the site's styling.

-What one can do is to overwrite manually the parent theme CSS styles which leads to more code, more bloat, less speed.
+Instead of built-in support what one can do is to overwrite manually the parent theme CSS styles which leads to more code, more bloat, less speed.

+There are other caveats with the Storefront styling.
 On responsive design Storefront doesn't makes a difference between how the site looks on tablet / portrait mode (https://imgur.com/a/zW1ylHt) and laptop / landscape mode (https://imgur.com/a/Rx3X6Hn), and, it adds lots of code we don't need on mobile screens (https://imgur.com/a/Pxhu6o8).

-As a solution we are rebuilding the site's style from scratch using the same technologies (Underscore starter theme, SASS/SCSS code) as the parent theme.
+To get a clean code we rebuild the site's style from scratch using the same technologies (SASS/SCSS) as the parent theme.

 ### Node, Gulp, BEM